wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/171-letter-from-anthony-to-fraser.md

 ---
+doc_date: '1981-06-04'
+doc_num: 171
+doc_order: 171
+naa_refs:
+- naa_barcode: 3015524
+  naa_control_symbol: 1981/508 PART 3
+  naa_series: A1209
+  reference: '[NAA: A1209, 19811508, iii]'
-title: "171 Letter from Anthony to Fraser"
+title: Letter from Anthony to Fraser
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9040
 vol_id: 23
-doc_date: 1981-06-04
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 171 Letter from Anthony to Fraser

-## Canberra, 4 June 1981
+Canberra, 4 June 1981

 As agreed in Cabinet on 5 May, I met with the New Zealand Prime Minister Mr Muldoon and other senior New Zealand Ministers in Wellington on 11-12 May 1981 for discussions on the question of a closer economic relationship between the two countries.

-I pointed out that the meeting was the first joint Ministerial review of the detailed studies which have been undertaken by Australia and New Zealand officials in accordance with the guidelines established by yourself and Mr Muldoon in March 1980,1 and it was not my objective to obtain formal agreement or endorsement of any specific proposals.
+I pointed out that the meeting was the first joint Ministerial review of the detailed studies which have been undertaken by Australia and New Zealand officials in accordance with the guidelines established by yourself and Mr Muldoon in March 1980,[1](#f1) and it was not my objective to obtain formal agreement or endorsement of any specific proposals.
 I suggested that the approach should be to seek to advance discussion of the concept by reviewing progress of the work undertaken by officials, isolating the areas of difference, and obtaining a clearer picture of the considerations underlying these differences.
 This approach was accepted by New Zealand Ministers.

 Early in the talks it was confirmed that the two sides are on common ground in respect of a number of the topics which were put to study last year, including the formulae for the progressive elimination of duty and licensing barriers, measures for handling intermediate goods problems, and appropriate consultation and safeguard provisions.